‘M4’ Major Currencies (CHF)

 Exhibit-10 (below).
 The graph shows ‚Observed Risk’ calculated over trailing 36 months.
 It demonstrates rather powerfully, that risk from currency exposure is not only subject to enormous fluctuations but also in the same league as risk from equity exposure.
 Moreover, at any given point in time, the risk in one foreign currency may be totally different than in another (compare Euro and Yen in 2014.

 ‘Observed Risk’, as all other ex-post risk-metrics may be rather different to forward looking risk.
-Thus, more likely than not, extreme readings will serve as ‚contrary indicator’.
+Thus, more likely than not, extreme readings will serve as ‚contrary indicator’ (see Yen in 2013 and 2015)

 Exhibit-11 (above).
 It is almost painful to calculate the effect of foreign currency exposure to a Swiss Franc based investor over twenty years since the end of 1999.
 The equal-weight composite has been a drag on performance to the tune of over 2% per year.